arkency/posts/posts/2017-08-22-inject-vs-each-with-object.md

 end
 ```

 because `inject` requires that the memoized value provided for subsequent block calls (`hash` which initially is `{}`) is returned by previous block calls.
-So even though you constantly operate on the same object, you always need to return in the last line of provided block.
+So even though you constantly operate on the same object, you always need to return it in the last line of the provided block.

-`each_with_object` on the other hand always calls the block with the same initial object that was passed as first argument to the method.
+`each_with_object` on the other hand always calls the block with the same initial object that was passed first as first argument to the method.

 ## Example 2

 But let's say you already have an existing object that you would like to modify.
-In such case it would be usually preferable to just use `each` over `each_with_object` but `each_with_object` can be a bit shorter if you still need to return the changed object.
+In such case, it would be usually preferable to just use `each` over `each_with_object` but `each_with_object` can be a bit shorter if you still need to return the changed object.

-All three versions below generate same result.
+All three versions below generate the same result.

 ```
 #!ruby